 For instance, I was hungry at the wrong times

 Think about this in reverse: Try fasting for 12 hours during the day.
 Skip lunch and see how you feel.
-Do you think you could make it to dinner without snacking, and then once you reach dinnertime, only eat a bowl of cereal to bring your energy back for another half-day?
+Do you think you could make it to dinner without snacking, and then once you reach dinnertime, only eat a bowl of cereal to bring your energy back for another 4-5 hours before bed?

 This might explain why, on my first evening in Bali, I only managed to eat half of my hamburger (a poor performance for me).
 It was breakfast time at home, and my body wasn’t looking for a big meal.
 Meanwhile, I woke up at 2am (lunchtime for my body) with hunger pains, and I downed half a bag of pretzel chips.
 Stupid body clock.

 The time change was probably making me get fatter from my meals, too.
 This is because insulin, the hormone that lowers your blood sugar, might work harder during the day than at night.
-This makes sense if you think about it: we eat during the day, and if I’m going to gorge myself with two slices of deep dish pizza for dinner, my insulin better stand at the ready!!
+This makes sense if you think about it: we eat during the day.
+If I’m going to gorge myself with two slices of deep dish pizza for dinner, my insulin better stand at the ready!!

 Now think about what all of this could mean for a someone who has just flown to the other side of the world, where night is day and day is night.
 Not only did I wake up the next morning ready for dinner, but my pancake breakfast also made me fatter than if I had waited until dinnertime to eat the same thing.